weiyudaixing/obsidian-tasks/docs/Getting Started/Statuses.md

   - is searchable with `status.name`, for example `status.name includes My custom in-progress status`.
 - **Next Status Symbol**
   - the status symbol to use when the task is toggled.
-- **Status Type**
+- **Status Stage**
   - one of `TODO`, `IN_PROGRESS`, `DONE`, `CANCELLED`, `NON_TASK`.
-  - Tasks needs to know the type of each status, so that it knows how to treat them when searching, and what to do when tasks with the status are toggled.
+  - Tasks needs to know the stage of each status, so that it knows how to treat them when searching, and what to do when tasks with the status are toggled.
-  - types are searchable with `status.type`, for example `status.type is IN_PROGRESS`.
+  - stages are searchable with `status.stage`, for example `status.stage is IN_PROGRESS`.
   - Also available:
-    - `sort by status.type`
+    - `sort by status.stage`
-    - `group by status.type`
+    - `group by status.stage`
-  - For more information, see [[Status Types]]
+  - For more information, see [[Status Stages]]

 ### Unknown Statuses